mlflow/mlflow-export-import/README_collection.md

 Tools that copy registered models and their versions' runs along with the runs' experiment.

-When exporting a registered models the following model's associated objects will be exported:
+When exporting a registered models the following model's associated objects are exported:
 * All the latest versions of a model.
 * The run associated with each version.
 * The experiment that the run belongs to.

 **Scripts**
 * `export-models` - exports registered models and their versions' backing run along with the experiment that the run belongs to.
-* `import-models` - imports models and their runs and experiments from the above exported directory.
+* `import-models` - imports models and their versions' runs and experiments from the above exported directory.

 **Output directory structure of models export**